By Claire Bacon, ACN, CNC

-LM: When you’re a narcissistic personality disorder, it’s your way or the highway.
+Dr. Len: When you’re a narcissistic personality disorder, it’s your way or the highway.
 And they argued mostly about the fact that when Grandfather at age 44 couldn’t work, Grandma told him to leave, “Get out!”
 She got pregnant with my mom when Grandma was 19.
 So, Mom with me at a tender age, the argument was about Grandfather.
 He had to go to the Polish national church, to a farm where they accepted people like him.
-And he worked on that farm until I was at 5.
+I think he worked on that farm until I was at 5.
 And at 5 we moved to a certain house, and Grandfather moved in with us until he did die – because he had Black Lung.
-And so the funeral was at this house when I was 5, not yet 6, and that put an end to that battle.
+The funeral was at this house when I was 5, not yet 6, and that put an end to that battle.

 I have pictures of him at the farm where he was taken, if you’d like to see it… He had money and wanted to build a house. (showing me the picture) And this is the front of it, this is the back of it.
 They rented one side out and lived in the other side.
 And Grandfather here – when Grandmother threw him out, he’s at the farm, they’re taking care of him, and I’m just a toddler.
 And this is my Uncle Joe in a baseball uniform.
 He became an amateur boxer.